NebLX/nebase/README.md

 ## Supported Platforms

 ### Tier 1
-{: .gitlab-orange}

-> 1 .
-All features must be available.
+> 1. All features must be available.
 > 2. All testcases must pass.
 > 3. Code should be optimized.

  - Linux
  - FreeBSD

 ### Tier 2
-{: .gitlab-blue}

 > 1. All features should be available.
 > 2. Most testcases should pass.